nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

 Following the terminology of *Domain-Driven Design*, an event-sourced domain model has many event-sourced :ref:`aggregates <Aggregates>`.
 The state of an event-sourced aggregate is determined by a sequence of :ref:`aggregate events
 <Aggregate events>`.
-The time needed to reconstruct an aggregate from its domain
+In extreme circumstances, the time needed to reconstruct
-events can be reduced by using :ref:`snapshots <Snapshots>`.
+an aggregate from its domain events can be reduced by using :ref:`snapshots <Snapshots>`.

 The classes in this module were first introduced merely as a way of showing how the :doc:`persistence module </topics/persistence>` can be used.
 The